Dashboard Configuration

 To render markdown, use a markdown panel.

-Standard Markdown is supported, including bold, italic, headings, ordered and unordered lists, links, code spans, fenced code blocks, and tables.
-Tables are rendered using MUI components with themed borders and a highlighted header row.
+Markdown panels are rendered with Markdoc, a Markdown-based authoring framework with first-class support for variables and tags.
+Standard Markdown works as you’d expect — bold, italic, headings, ordered and unordered lists, links, code spans, fenced code blocks, and tables.
+Tables render using MUI components with themed borders and a highlighted header row.
 Heading levels in the Markdown source are shifted down by one (## renders as <h3>, etc.) so they fit naturally within the panel hierarchy.

 Field